 There are five stages of decomposition: initial decay (aka autolysis), putrefaction, black putrefaction, fermentation, and dry decay.

 Initial decay is when the body looks ok on the outside, but the organs are breaking down internally.

-During putrefaction, bacteria are active inside of the body.
+During putrefaction, bacteria are active inside the body.
 While your cells die relatively shortly after you do, the bacteria in your intestines do not.
 Essentially, they stay alive and eat your decomposing corpse.
 How dare they betray you like this?
 Bacteria begin by eating through the gut, causing a green patch under the belly to appear.
-The patch will eventually forms a blister.
+The patch will eventually form a blister.
 This process is why unattended dead bodies smell so bad.

 Black putrefaction is a more advanced stage of rotting.
 The corpse becomes black and collapses on itself because the gases that formed during the putrefaction stage escape.

 You can tell if a body is in the fermentation stage if there is mold present along with a very strong odor.
 At this stage, the body has begun to dry out.

 Finally, there’s dry decay.
 At this point, the body has mostly dried out and decay has slowed rapidly.